sree-lakshmi-n/javascript/README.md

 # About #

-Hello :blush:<br>
-This repo is a collection of programs I did in JS to learn and practice it.
+Collection of programs I did in JS to learn and practice it.

 # Contact #